Grace Livingston Hill (Lutz)

 Grace Livingston Hill as she appeared on the rear panel of the very early Grosset & Dunlap reprint dust jackets published during the 1910s through about 1923.

-Directly Below you will find pictures of Restored Facsimiles for her books, and in the left column, links to pictures of Unrestored Dust Jackets.
+Directly Below you will find pictures of Restored Dust Jacket Images for her books, and in the left column, links to pictures of Unrestored Dust Jackets.
 Both lists are arranged alphabetically by title.

 Click DJ Images to enlarge and to read a story synopsis.